-- Employers must ensure, as far as reasonably possible, the health and safety of workers and others at or around their work site. - Supervisors must protect, as far as reasonably possible, the health and safety of workers they supervise. - Workers must take reasonable care and cooperate with the employer to ensure the health and safety of themselves and others at the work site.
+- Employers must ensure, as far as reasonably practicable, the health, safety and welfare of workers and others at or around their work site. - Supervisors must protect, as far as reasonably practicable, the health and safety of workers they supervise. - Workers must take reasonable care and cooperate with their employer, supervisor or other persons to ensure the health and safety of themselves and others at the work site.

-For more on employer and worker obligations, read the Employer's guide to occupational health and safety and Worker's guide to occupational health and safety.
+For more on employer and worker obligations, read the Guide to OHS: Employers and Guide to OHS: Workers.